January 26, 2018

 Featured image for "Your why may be your true north, but …"

-Then, how do you create the message?
+So how do you craft the message?

 https://youtu.be/xg5Arl4nChc, https://youtu.be/qKvdeVfd7Ho, https://youtu.be/vuWrH4IquIE